marceldobehere/goofy-chat-app/readme.md

 - Make an exporter and importer for chats and or private/public keys
 - Make the server not crash sometimes when malformed requests happen smh
 - Add a text size limit
-- Remove the server served side
+- Remove the server served website
+- Make an option to dynamically load the server url from another url (if the server url changes often)

 ## TODO (security)
 - Set default size of the RSA keys to like 2048 bit or something